What Is Methadone?

 What Are The Long-Term Effects Of Methadone?

-In time, abuse of methadone can lead to addiction.
+In time, use of methadone can lead to addiction.
 Addiction can impact a person’s body, mind, social, and environmental situations.
 In addition to the physical and psychological effects, addiction can result in a tolerance to the effects of it.

 When a person develops tolerance, he or she no longer feels the effects of a substance.
 To continue to get the same effects from methadone, the dosage would have to be increased.
 Addiction can also result in physical dependence.